awazevr/oneconnect-build-and-restore-action/README.md

 # oneconnect-build-and-restore-action
 This is a GitHub Action meant to be used as a composite action within an existing workflow.
-This action encapsulates setting up a checkout, build, test and push a docker image to an Elastic Container Register (ECR) in one step.
+This action encapsulates setting up a checkout, build, test and Sonarcloud quality gate check in one step.

-The action encapsulates the following other actions:

 The action encapsulates the following other actions: